lino-framework/book/docs/specs/ledger.rst

 >>> print(ledger.AccountingPeriod.get_ref_for_date(i2d(20150401)))
 2015-04

-You may manually create other accounting periods.
+You may manually create additional accounting periods.
 For example

 - `2015-00` might stand for a fictive "opening" period before January 2015 and after December 2014.